 The student pursues an in-depth investigation of a topic of special interest, under the direction of an adviser.
 Please see the Chair with any questions.
-TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Design Thinking and Conflict Resolution.
-Pagans, Jews, and Christians.
-LATIN AMERICAN AND LATINX STUDIES Professor Sofia Ruiz-Alfaro, Chair MEMBERS OF THE LATIN AMERICAN STUDIES COMMITTEE Sofia Ruiz-Alfaro Carmen Tisnado Eve Bratman Eric Hirsch (on leave Fall 2022) Laura Shelton (on leave Spring 2023) Scott C. Smith Cristina Perez Mark Villegas Stephanie McNulty Associate Professor of Spanish Professor of Spanish Associate Professor of Environmental Studies Associate Professor of Environmental Studies Associate Professor of History Associate Professor of Anthropology Assistant Professor of American Studies Assistant Professor of American Studies Associate Professor of Government Additional faculty not on the program committee also contribute to this program.
+TOPICS COURSES EXPECTED TO BE OFFERED IN 2024-2025 JST 272 Idea of God in Christianity.
+HIS/JST 270/370 History of Antisemitism.
+Topics in Jewish History.
+LATIN AMERICAN AND LATINX STUDIES Professor Scott Smith, Chair MEMBERS OF THE LATIN AMERICAN STUDIES COMMITTEE Stephanie McNulty Carmen Tisnado Scott C. Smith Laura Shelton Mark Villegas (on leave 2024-25) Cristina Perez Eve Bratman Eric Hirsch Firuzeh Shokooh Valle Anne Stachura The Honorable & Mrs. John C. Kunkel Professor of Government Professor of Spanish Professor of Anthropology Associate Professor of History Associate Professor of American Studies Assistant Professor of American Studies Associate Professor of Environmental Studies Associate Professor of Environmental Studies Associate Professor of Sociology Teaching Professor of Spanish and Coordinator, Spanish Community Based Learning and Community Outreach Additional faculty not on the program committee also contribute to this program.
 Latin American and Latinx Studies is an interdisciplinary program that examines the cultures, histories, societies, politics, and art of Latin American countries and Latinx communities.
 Students completing the minor will graduate with a broad introductory background in key themes relating to the study of Latin America.
 Among the disciplines contributing to the Latin American Studies minor at F&M are Anthropology, Environmental Studies, Government, History, and Spanish.
 A minor in Latin American and Latinx Studies consists of six courses: Three courses from the five following core courses in History, Anthropology, American Studies and Government: HIS 131: History of Colonial Latin America: From Contact to Revolution.
 HIS 132: Latin American and Its People: Revolution and Modernity.
 AMS 120: Introduction to Latinx Studies ANT 257: People and Cultures of the Andes.